CodePushGo/website/src/content/blog/en/apple-privacy-rules-for-capacitor-apps.md

 ## Adding Privacy Rules to Your App

-Learn how to implement Apple's privacy rules in your Capacitor app with this step-by-step guide.
+Learn how to implement Apple's privacy rules in your React Native app with this step-by-step guide.

 ### Setup Requirements

 Before you begin, ensure the following:

 -   You have **Xcode 15 or later** for privacy manifest support.
--   Capacitor 6 or 7 is installed.
+-   React Native 6 or 7 is installed.
 -   The iOS deployment target is set to **iOS 14.5 or later**.
 -   Your app includes a properly configured `Info.plist` file.
 -   You have an **Apple Developer account** with valid certificates.